pistonapi/pistonapi-docs/docs/src/documentation/Index.md

 - **POST** request to the address **https://api.pistonapi.com/YOUR_PROJECT_NAME/YOUR_MODEL_NAME**.
 This endpoint must be used when the intention is to create a new item of that model.
-The request content must be a valid
+The request content must be a valid.

 -

 ::: warning
 Have in mind that PistonAPI has a special **Model** called `users` that have some peculiarities.
 That will be covered on the next topic of the documentation.